 In 816, Emperor Louis the Pious summoned a synod at Aachen in the course of which the Aachen Rule was issued, which determined exactly how the canons should live and made clear distinction between the two main movements in Western monastic life: the canons, following the Rule of St. Augustine, and the monks, for whom the Rule of St. Benedict became most important.

 The idea behind the “Gregorian Reforms” (named after Pope Gregory VII, 1073-1085, but actually initiated before his time, at the Lateran Synod of 1059) was to raise the level of discipline and education among the clergy.
 In this endeavour, particular attention was given to the common life of the priests, without personal possessions.
 The Order of the Augustinian Canons proved especially suited for this reform.
-Through reforming existing communities in the South of Europe and through the foundation and endowment of monasteries in the Alpine area and north of the Alps in the 11th and 12th centuries, the Order developed into the community as we know it today.
+Through reforming existing communities in the South of Europe and through the foundation and endowment of abbeys in the Alpine area and north of the Alps in the 11th and 12th centuries, the Order developed into the community as we know it today.
 Many cathedral chapters also adopted the Rule of St Augustine to regulate their lives (e.g. Salzburg).

 In the 14th century, the Augustinian canons gained great influence during the “Devotio moderna”, a renewal movement committed to opening up a personal path to God through prayer and meditation (Thomas à Kempis, Raudnitz reform).